bohaver/magpie/README.md

 - skill_aggs.csv - This is aggregates of the scores data by skill.
 - skills.html - This is a html page that contains a Plotly chart of skill aggregations

+# Requirements
+"Output a time series CSV" -> /outputs/scores_cleansed.csv There was some vagueness about file name and format.
+I chose to save as a CSV as that would be most useful and named the file to more accurately relay the contents of the file.

+"Output a proficiency by skill CSV" -> /outputs/skill_aggs.csv & /outputs/skills.html

 # Visualization Discussion
 The goal of this analysis is primarily to see how scores differ across skills.
 This is shown using a bar chart, with the x axis as the skill and the y axis as the average score.